Gabriel2409/small-calendar/README.md

   Note: `.env` file usually contains sensitive data, which is why it is not saved to source control.
 However, there is no sensitive data in this app so `.env` is just a copy of `.env.example` without modifications

+## Database creation

+Note: for simplicity, development uses a sqlite database.

+- to create an empty db, use `aerich init-db`: it will create the sqlite database and a migration folder used for upgrade/downgrade.
+If the migration folder is already here, run `aerich upgrade`
+- Move the created database inside the `backend` folder.
+- NOTE: if you don't care about migrations, you can alternatively run the script in backend/app/database_schemas.
+It will create the db without the aerich table and without creating the migration folder.
+- NOTE2: aerich generated migration file depends on yoour choice of db, it is not exactly the same for sqlite and postgres for example

 ## Run the app

 - Run the backend: